The Meaning and Symbolism of Snake Dreams

-Dreams about snakes are quite common.
-If you see a snake in your dream or get bitten by one, then its meaning depends on your situation.
-Some common meanings of snakes include: deception, sex, evil, or knowledge, though different cultures and religions ascribe different symbolic meanings to snakes.
+Snakes commonly symbolize fear or transformation.
+Dreaming of a snake is a sign that you are afraid of something in your waking life or a forewarning about changes to come.
+Whether you dream about a snake in your house or getting bitten by a snake, the meaning behind the dream depends on your personal real-life situation.
+Some common meanings of snakes include: fear, transformation, sex, evil, or knowledge.
+Keep in mind too that different cultures and religions ascribe different symbolic meanings to snakes.

-Personal growth: Snakes often represent a change in life.
+Growth and Renewal: Snakes often represent a change in life or renewal.
 If your life is troublesome, then dreaming about a snake may be how your unconscious mind is helping you come to terms with your struggles.

-Unconscious anxieties: Snakes will appear in dreams as long as your emotions are out of whack.
-They represent the things you're afraid of.
+Unconscious Anxieties: Snakes will appear in dreams as long as your emotions are out of whack.
+They represent the things cause stress, sadness, or anger.

 Transcendence: A snake may also be a symbol of transcending into a higher level of consciousness.

-What Does a Dream About a Snake Bite Mean?
+What Does Dreaming About a Snake Bite Mean?

 Dreaming About a Snake in Your House or Bed

 If you dream about a snake in your house, you first need to think about what your house might represent.
-It could quite literally mean your house, but can also symbolize your family, your responsibilities, your finances, or the most private parts of your mind.
-With that in mind, dreaming about a snake in your house could mean one of the following:
+It could quite literally mean your house, but it can also symbolize your family, your responsibilities, your finances, or the most private parts of your mind.
+Dreaming about a snake in your house could mean one of the following:

 - You have a problem in your family.
 You may be having a fight with one of your children, or you suspect your spouse is being unfaithful.